 In November 2018, the AJP reported the story of an Adelaide GP who was found guilty of attempted murder of a pharmacist in October 2017.

-During our coverage of the story, readers shared their concerns about the safety of notifiers, asking why pharmacists not protected when reporting prescribers.
+During our coverage of the story, readers shared their concerns about the safety of notifiers, asking why pharmacists were not protected when reporting prescribers.